soixantecircuits/nd/TutoNeodymium.md

 ### The nd pipeline

 First, we need to understand what goes on under the hood, when the previous screen is displayed.
-What goes from typing `npm run dev` to displaying "Hello nd"?
-[TODO]
+What goes from typing `npm run dev` to displaying "Welcome to neodymium"?

 Well, the pipeline is somewhat convoluted, but it goes like this: